MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 ---
 # required metadata

-title: Azure Information Protection support for Office 365 operated by 21Vianet
+title: Microsoft Purview Information Protection for Office 365 operated by 21Vianet
 description: Learn how to configure Microsoft Purview Information Protection for tenants in China
 author: libarson
 ms.author: libarson